meganalnico/simple-core/AbilityScores.md

 Constitution represents your character's health and stamina.
 A Constitution bonus increases a character's hit points, so the ability is important for all classes.
 Some creatures, such as undead and constructs, do not have a Constitution score.
-Their modifier is +0 for any Constitution-based checks.
-A character with a Constitution score of 0 is dead.
+A character with a Constitution score of -5 is dead.

-You apply your character's Constitution modifier to:
+You apply your character's Constitution to:

 -   Each level when hit points are assigned.
 -   [Fortitude saving throws](combat.html#fortitude), for resisting
     poison, disease, and similar threats.

-If a character's Constitution score changes enough to alter his or her Constitution modifier, the character's hit points also increase or decrease accordingly.
+If a character's Constitution score changes enough to alter his or her Constitution, the character's hit points also increase or decrease accordingly.

 ### Intelligence ([Int](#intelligence))

 Intelligence determines how well your character learns and reasons.
-Creatures of animal-level instinct have Intelligence scores of 1 or 2.
-Any creature capable of understanding speech has a score of at least 3.
-A character with an Intelligence score of 0 is comatose.
-Some creatures do not possess an Intelligence score.
+Creatures of animal-level instinct have Intelligence scores of -4.
+Any creature capable of understanding speech has a score of at least -3.
+A character with an Intelligence score of -5 is comatose.
-Their modifier is +0 for any Intelligence-based skills or checks.

-You apply your character's Intelligence modifier to:
+You apply your character's Intelligence to:

 -   The number of bonus [languages](skills/linguistics.html#learn-a-language) your character